“I have a deep desire to make Africa a better place.”

 If I could have any ‘FuturePower’… I would be a kind of Aquaman, a protector of the oceans.

-AtlasAction: ► Donate here to help the conservation of nature and promotion of circular economy in Africa – and watch Ismael take to the stage at ‘Fixing the future’ in Barcelona:
+AtlasAction: ► Donate here to help the conservation of nature and promotion of circular economy in Africa – and come along and hear Ismael at ‘Fixing the future’ in Barcelona.